PrestonB-Hakkoda/custom-sagemaker-project-templates-public/model-build-train/README.md

     - make sure that the zipped version of the repo url matches this repo's url. (https://github.com/foodgenius/custom-sagemaker-project-templates-public/archive/refs/heads/main.zip)
     - The name and branch should also match this repo (custom-sagemaker-project-templates-public-main)
-    - The project folder should be `batch-inference` for this project
+    - The project folder should be `model-build-train` for this project

         ![](images/batch-params-05.png)